3 Documents You Need When Hiring a Contract Worker

 The non-compete agreement sets out the restrictions on the contract worker from leaving your company and taking your customers or clients to another company.

-It happens often that an independent contractor will work for an employer for a while to gain skills and experience and then quit, go down the street, and take some of the employer's customers along.
+It often happens that an independent contractor will work for an employer for a while to gain skills and experience and then quit, go down the street, and take some of the employer's customers along.
 To prevent this from happening, many employers of independent contractors require a non-compete agreement.

 A non-compete restricts the ability of a former employee or contractor from owning a competing business within a certain area for a certain time after leaving the employer and from doing work that competes directly with the former owner.